 Evaluating a real-time feedback app to improve staff engagement

-The app collects data from staff about problems and frustrations, as well as positive experiences.
-Staff can use the app at dedicated terminals.
-They can express how they are feeling anonymously.
+The app collects data from staff about problems and frustrations, as well as positive experiences on their shift.
+Staff can use the app at dedicated terminals in wards and departments.
+They can express how they are feeling anonymously by:

 Local managers, such as ward leaders or matrons, can access this information and address the issues it raises.
 They can share these issues with senior managers so action can be taken quickly and effectively to prevent more serious problems.

 The evaluation has shown that there have been real improvements in engagement locally between managers and their teams.
 It has inspired improvements in service delivery.
-On average the app was used by staff 15 times a day in each of the 23 clinical areas.
-Almost half the entries were positive and related to good teamwork.
+On average the app is used by staff 15 times a day in each of the 23 clinical areas.
+Almost half of the entries made are positive and relate to good experiences with teamwork.

-Access to the app, location of the terminals, reliability and perceived privacy were all important factors affecting whether staff used it.
-It was valued and used most in areas where staff got regular and rapid feedback from leaders and comments were acted upon, leading to change.
+Access to the app, location of the terminals, reliability and perceived privacy are all important factors affecting whether staff use it.
+It is valued and used most in areas where staff get regular and rapid feedback from leaders and comments are acted upon, leading to change.
 This suggests that strong, consistent local management is needed to establish it in new areas.

 SPEaC-app has the potential to support local engagement between managers and their service delivery teams, stimulate improvements in service delivery and support the process of change.
 We need longer term data to find out whether SPEaC-app can influence other factors such as staff turnover, recruitment and retention.